schryer/python_course_material/day_2_shell/README.md

 forward and b to go backwards.
 When you are done reading, just hit `q` to quit.

-Programs that are run from the shell can get extremely complicated.
+Programs that are run from the shell may have many arguments.
 To see an example, open up the manual page for the `find` program, which we will use later this session.
 No one can possibly learn all of these arguments, of course.
 So you will probably find yourself